itaysharir/Dotfiles/README.md

 brew services restart skhd
 ```
 - Reboot
 - Now dmenu and the scripts are installed.
-If you've followed all above instructions (from "Setup - Themes" AND "Setup - Dmenu"), you should be able to hit ```cmd + shift + return``` to open the dmenu script that launches apps.
+If you've followed all above instructions, you should be able to hit ```cmd + shift + return``` to open the dmenu script that launches apps.
 See my skhd config for additional keyblindings.

 ## 😁 Credits
 - Obviously, DT.
 I took HUGE insporation for the "DT's Xmonad" theme from your xmobar & xmonad configs.